augustt198/bwsi-report/index.md

 # Overview

 The Beaverworks Summer Institute is a four-week program run by MIT students and faculty.
-Its focus is to provide an opportunity for high school students in completing an engineering project, in this case, programming a small-scale robotic racecar, and guide the students with lectures and mentorship.
+Its focus is to provide an opportunity for high school students in completing an engineering project, in this case, programming a small-scale robotic racecar, and to guide the students with lectures and mentorship.
 The students worked in teams of 5-6, which shuffled every week until the last.

 TODO: v quick overview about the car

 The program began with a prerequisite of knowledge of Python and ROS (an open-source software framework for robots), and the on-site curriculum was divided into weeks.
 Each week, the curriculum covered an aspect of the robot's necessary driving autonomy and control with lectures and labs, and the week ended with a challenge related to the material that the teams had to complete.
 This culminated in a "Grand Prix" on the final day, where every team from the previous 2 weeks (totaling 9 teams) competed with their cars on a large racecourse, with the cars driving autonomously.

+# I. **Week 1:** Control

+The first week's goals were to introduce the students to control systems and interpreting LiDAR data.

-# I. **Week 2:** Perception
+# II. **Week 2:** Perception

 ## Blob detection